-If you are acquisitive but don’t have dedicated in-house people that only run your buy-side M&A process, you may consider what to expect from your M&A advisor.
+If you are acquisitive, but don’t have dedicated in-house people that run your buy-side M&A process full-time, you may consider what to expect from your M&A advisor.
 Solid preparation in advance of early discussions with prospective sellers is key to making sure you are prepared for financing an acquisition.
 After all, total enterprise value isn’t clearly determined until every last deal term is agreed to and closed on.

 Curious about business valuation?

 Financing an Acquisition

 Once you have decided how you are going to structure the deal: either stock or asset purchase, then you need to agree on valuation.
 The next step after agreeing on asset classes and valuation is to determine how much cash and other working capital accounts are going to stay with the company at closing.
 This calculation differs in every deal, but is commonly referred to as Cash-Free Debt-Free (“CFDF”) structuring.

 The valuation and CFDF agreement will help offer some alternatives to how you could finance the acquisition.